svanderburg/node2nix/README.md

 The above configuration (`supplement.json`) states that we need the `grunt-cli` as an additional package, installed globally.

-Also you can provide specific version of supplemental packages.
+Furtheremore, you can provide specific versions of supplemental packages.
 Here is example of `supplement.json` with `grunt-cli` version `1.2.0`:

 ```json